JeanCarletta/HeatHack-Data/README.md

 5. GitHub Action (both): triggered on repository changes, build the book containing the plots on Github Pages.
 Status: experimentation towards what we want only.

-## Desired plots

-The plots are about doing what's usable and possible easily - we should specify them functionally with minimal requirements and what we'd ideally like to see.
-Even just the basic plot with pan and zoom is a step up from what the users usually have.

-1. basic plot as below.

-1.  a plot that lets people judge whether they are keeping their users within comfortable temperature bounds when the space is in use.
-Minimally, this is a horizontal line at 16C, the Child Care Commission minimum.
-If we can handle space diaries and manage vertical bars with shading plus perhaps a text label with the demand temperature, that would be brilliant.
-Summaries of performance for each timeslot  (Monday 9-11: 90% within 1C of 18C or some summary plot, and so on).

-2. dropdown a start date and end date (or always a week or month at a time?), choose temperature or RH, and just create a basic plot that way with the usual plotly pan/zoom etc options.
-This is to make it easier to explore the data; after a year the initial plots will be hard to read if we use the whole data archive.

-3. Calibration plot - graph the 10 devices against each other with a legend that lets individual devices be hidden.

- ## Implementation notes

-Plotly express is syntactic sugar over graph_objects; drop down into the graph_objects themselves allows more possibilities for formatting.
-Some very useful plotting capabilities, like dropdown menus allowing date choices, might require further libraries (that start to be paid quickly, I think), cf Dash.
-UI controls don't necessarily need to be in the plots themselves.

-- minimal version, horizontal line at 16C (the child care commission minimum).
-- (not relevant for this particular data, just a test).
-This plot is also useful for assessing temperature control, especially on a short test for overshoot that tries holding a building at a temperature - cheapest in autumn.
-We'll want similar plots showing suggested RH bounds for the comfort of people and for organs/oil paintings and so on.

-Note pan, zoom, etc - not beautiful, but even this basic level of plot would work.
-I wonder whether they'll be worried by the rogue readings.
-We could probably remove based on improbably fast temperature changes.

-On our current thingspeak feeds, temperature is field1 and RH is field2 - we may be able to assign better names in future.
-I think I had to change the time format so that's either some scripting or a configuration change on the platform.

-Information about non-plotly approaches:  https://jupyterbook.org/interactive/interactive.html One consideration is whether they're going to need internet access to look at graphs - they might not have that when they're together if they meet on the premises.
-Altair sounded like it might be useful in that situation.

-:TODO: find out if we can hide the code.

-The graphs look terrible in pdf as generated via html.